ramyakulkarni3007/weather-fetcher/README.md

-# weather-fetcher
-A simple Python script to fetch and display weather data using the OpenWeatherMap API.
 # Weather Fetcher

 This Python script provides real-time weather information, including temperature, humidity, wind speed, and more, using the OpenWeatherMap API.